lkro13/B5300-reverse-engineering/README.md

 There's a UART TX pad on the board, this outputs UART at 500k baud.
 Log from boot in logs folder.

+# WIP

+I have modified the script and recompiled the tool to run on linux, i haven't upload the files yet but i will do so later.

 ## Tutorials

 - [1.
 How-To: Extract your firmware](docs/1-extracting-firmware.md)